iliabylich/iliabylich.github.io/_posts/2015-04-14-exception-manager-gem.markdown

 # Compatibility

-ExceptionManager is compatible (and tested on travis) with the following versions of ruby
+`ExceptionManager` is compatible (and tested on Travis CI) with the following versions of ruby

 + 2.0.0
 + 2.1.0